Pre-Law Advising

 gshaffer@umd.edu

-Gregory Shaffer, Esq. currently serves as Senior Associate Director of the Pre-Law Advising in the Office of Letters & Sciences at the University of Maryland.
+Gregory Shaffer, Esq. serves as Senior Associate Director of Pre-Law Advising in the Office of Letters & Sciences at the University of Maryland.
 Greg is a Phi Beta Kappa graduate from the University of Maryland with degrees in Government & Politics and Economics.
 After graduating from the University of Notre Dame Law School, he completed a judicial clerkship in Baltimore and spent 4 years practicing corporate law in Baltimore and Washington, DC.
-Greg returned to the University in 2003, where he has since served as the Pre-Law Advisor.
+Greg returned to the University in 2003, where he has since served as Pre-Law Advisor.

 Nicki Kern